Skip to main content

 - All changes follow structure and language standards

-- YAML validates successfully with `dbt parse`
+- Documentation format validates successfully

-- Changes are committed with clear summary
+- Changes are committed to context layer repository with clear summary

 - PR comment provides visibility into updates